satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 As an alternative to the direct installation from Homebrew Channels, the webOS Device Manager from GitHub can also be used for the installation.
 See: https://github.com/webosbrew/dev-manager-desktop
 Important!
 Under Add Device Connection Mode, select Use SSH Server by Homebrew Channel.
-(IP address of your television, port=22, Username for this = root and password = alpine) Username for this = root and password = alpine)
+(IP address of your LG television, port = 22, Username for this = root and password = alpine) Username for this = root and password = alpine)
 Not to be confused with the developer mode app.
 Please do not install a developer mode app on a rooted device.